-Esri will be retiring a legacy Ocean Basemap in December 2022.
+Esri will be retiring a legacy Ocean Basemap December 1, 2022.
 Once the basemap is retired, it will no longer be available to use in maps and apps.

 If you are using this basemap, you will need to point your applications to the equivalent Ocean Basemap in general availability.

 The Ocean Basemap in general availability was created in 2018 and continues to be updated on a regular basis.
 If you started using the Ocean Basemap after this date, you are likely using the equivalent basemap in general availability and don’t need to make any changes.
 If you’re unsure, keep reading.

 ArcGIS Online users: